wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 The course catalog says it covers 6 technologies:

-   1. VSTS (Visual Studio Team System), which has been deprecated.
+   1. VSTS (Visual Studio Team System)
    2. "Visual Studio" 2017/2019
    3. <strong>Azure Container Service (ACS)</strong> is like Docker and rkct (from Red Hat, pronounced like "rocket").
    4. <a href="#AppInsights">Application Insights</a>